tommymei/ng-storekit/README.md

 AngularJS Cordova wrapper for the iOS Cordova In App Purchases plugin

+## Features

+ * Easy to use with Ionic or any AngularJS app
+ * Returns $q promises
+ * Easy testing - emulates in app purchases with fake data when testing in the browser or on an iOS emulator

 ## Install

 Install the cordova [iOS In App Purchases Plugin](https://github.com/j3k0/PhoneGap-InAppPurchase-iOS):